ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 interpreted using the Q_TAILSIT_INPUT parameter.
 The choices are:

-- Q_TAILSIT_INPUT=0 means that in hover the aircraft responds like a multi-rotor, with the yaw stick controlling earth-frame yaw, and roll stick controls earth-frame roll.
+- Q_TAILSIT_INPUT=0 means that in hover the aircraft responds like a multi-rotor, with the ****yaw stick controlling earth-frame yaw, and roll stick controlling earth-frame roll.
 This is a good choice for pilots who are used to flying multi-rotor aircraft.

-- Q_TAILSIT_INPUT=1 means that in hover the aircraft responds like a 3D aircaft, with the yaw stick controlling body-frame yaw, and roll stick controls body-frame roll.
-This is a good choice for pilots who are used to flying 3D aircraft in prop-hang.
+- Q_TAILSIT_INPUT=1 means that in hover the aircraft responds like a 3D aircaft, with the yaw stick controlling earth-frame roll, and roll stick controlling earth-frame yaw.
+This is a good choice for pilots who are used to flying 3D aircraft in prop-hang, but is not very useful when flying around, due to the earth-frame multicopter control inputs.

+- Q_TAILSIT_INPUT=2 and 3 mean that the aircraft responds like a 3D aircraft
+  with the yaw stick controlling earth-frame yaw and the roll stick controlling body-frame roll when flying level.
+When hovering, these options behave the same as types 0 and 1, respectively.
+This is accomplished by splitting the roll and yaw command inputs into bodyframe roll and yaw components as a function of Euler pitch.

+**Note:**
+Due to the rotation of the tailsitter body frame with respect to the multicopter body frame, the roll limits are set by parameter Q_YAW_RATE_MAX (in degrees), and the yaw rate limits are set by parameter Q_TAILSIT_RLL_MX (in deg/sec).
+The pitch limit is set by parameter Q_ANGLE_MAX (in centidegrees), and this also serves as the yaw rate limit if Q_TAILSIT_RLL_MX is zero.
+If any rate limit is too high for the airframe, you may experience glitches in attitude control at high rates.

 Tailsitter Input Mask
 =====================